rauc/rauc/docs/using.rst

   rauc status mark-bad

-If the current boot failed in some kind, this command can be used to reflect that to the underlying bootloader implementation.
-In most cases this will disable the currently booted slot or at least switch to another one.
+If the current boot failed in some kind, this command can be used to communicate that to the underlying bootloader implementation.
+In most cases this will disable the currently booted slot or at least switch to a different one.

 Customizing the Update
 ----------------------

 RAUC provides several ways to customize the update process.
-Some allow to add and extend details more fine-grainedly, some allow to replace major parts of the default behavior of RAUC.
+Some allow adding and extending details more fine-grainedly, some allow replacing major parts of the default behavior of RAUC.

 In general, there exist three major types of customization: configuration, handlers and hooks.

-The first is configuration through pre-defined variables.
-This allows to control the update in a predefined way.
+The first is configuration through variables.
+This allow controlling the update in a predefined way.

 The second type is using `handlers`.
-Handlers allow to extend or replace the installation process.
+Handlers allow extending or replacing the installation process.
 They are executables (most likely shell scripts) located in the root filesystem and configured in the system's configuration file.
-They control static behavior of the system that should remain the same over all future updates.
+They control static behavior of the system that should remain the same over future updates.

 The last type are `hooks`.
-They are much like `handlers`, except that they are contained in the update bundle.
+They are similar to `handlers`, except that they are contained in the update bundle.
 Thus they allow to flexibly extend or customize one or more updates by some special behavior.
-A common example would be using a per-slot post-install hook that handles configuration migration for a new system version.
+A common example would be using a per-slot post-install hook that handles configuration migration for a new software version.
 Hooks are especially useful to handle details of installing an update which were not considered in the previously deployed version.